mstksg/advent-of-code-2020/reflections-out/day12.md

 instance Monoid Dir where
     mempty = North

--- | Reverse a turn
-instance Group Dir where
+-- | Reverse a turn.
+Not needed for this puzzle, but still useful in general. instance Group Dir where
     invert = \case North -> South
                    East  -> West